 };

-• Implementing A Function to Create & Develop New Nodes:
+Implementing A Function to Create & Develop New Nodes:

 Here, using a dynamic memory allocation process, we will create a new node.
 The size of the node will be equal to the size of the structure of the node.
-Then the data which we have collected will be inserted into the nodes.
+Then the data that we have collected will be inserted into the nodes.
 At last, the address of the node will be returned to the called function.

 / Process To Create A New Node